drakkar-workshop/drakkar2025-demo-oceananigans/README.md

 ---
 _**NOTE:**_

 The notebooks run comfortably on Windows / Linux / Mac machines.
 However, to exploit the real power of Oceananigans / ClimaOcean, it is recommended to obtain GPU access before the workshop to test the simulations on GPUs.
-At the moment only CUDA-enabled GPUs (NVIDIA) are compatible with Oceananigans; (i.e., AMD and Intel GPUs will not work).
+At the moment only CUDA-enabled GPUs (NVIDIA) are compatible with Oceananigans (i.e., AMD and Intel GPUs will not work).

 ---